Yucatan Mexico Travel

 Located in the tropics, Yucatan state has pleasant, warm winters — but hot, rainy summers!

 Weather-wise, the winter months of November-March are the nicest months in this part of Mexico.
 December is the busiest month for tourism.

-Will I need a tourist visa to visit Mexico?
+Do I need a visa to visit Mexico?

-You don’t need a visa!
 When you go through Customs/Immigration at the airport, you’ll receive your FMM 180-Day (6 month) Tourist Visa at no charge.
-Be sure to keep track of this visa, as you’ll have give it back when you’re leaving the country.
+Be sure to keep track of your FMM, as you’ll have give it back to an Immigration officer when you’re leaving the country.

 Do I need to speak Spanish to visit Mexico?

-However, as a general rule, you should know at least a few words of Spanish.
-Download my free Basic Spanish Words & Phrases list here!
-Pro Tip: Save it on your phone as an image, so you can have it handy even if you’re off-WiFi.
+However, as a general rule, you’ll want know at least a few words of Spanish.
+Download the free Basic Spanish Words & Phrases list below, and save it on your phone as an image, so you’ll have it even if you’re off-WiFi.